MaheryRandrianirina/ari/api/project-charter.md

  -- All places that must be modified are marked by "[x]" [v]

 # NEXT THINGS TO DO :
-- Wrap the api call inside util func
+- Wrap the api call inside util func [v]
-- Delete setToken and token props in every component
+- Delete setToken and token props in every component [v]